javierdastas/project-deep-learning-image-classification-with-cnn/README.md

 - [Deep Learning: Image Classification with CNN](DL_Image_Classification_CNN.pdf)

 ## Assessment Components
+- All the following steps measures and plots are in the project nootebook ([here](cnn-group-model.ipynb)).

 ### **Part 1: Data Preprocessing**
 - Data loading and preprocessing (e.g., normalization, resizing, augmentation).